jruther/Programming-Project_2018/README.md

 ![Ratio of Sepal Length to Sepal Width](https://github.com/jruther/Programming-Project_2018/blob/master/Ratio%20of%20Sepal%20Lenght%20to%20Sepal%20Width%20for%20the%203%20Species%20of%20Iris.png)

-We examine the Univeriate Plots as follows;
+We create a Box and whisker Plot for each individual variable using a Univariate plot as follows;
 !{Univeriate Plot]9https://github.com/jruther/Programming-Project_2018/blob/master/Box%20and%20Whisker%20Plots.png)

-The Multivariate plots are as follows;
+We examine the interation between variables by usine Multivariate Plotting, which suggests a high correlation and predictable relationship.
 ![Multivariate Plot](https://github.com/jruther/Programming-Project_2018/blob/master/Multivariate%20Plot%20demonstrating%20correlation.png)

 #### The Iris3.py file contains a machine learning code